mindstorm38/portablemc/doc/API.md

 To sum up, accessing `DownloadEntry` is stable, but `_DownloadEntry` isn't.
 Accessing attribute `Version.quick_play` is stable, but `Version._class_libs` isn't.
-And lastly, assigning `portablemc.my_custom_variable = ...` is unstable because you are injecting symbols into the API.
+And lastly, assigning `portablemc.my_custom_variable = ...` or `version.my_attr = ...`
+is unstable because you are injecting symbols into the API.
 It is also unstable to subclass and then add attributes, like `self.my_attr = ...`.
-Yes, this is a big constraint but you can use long name with your own prefix (like `my_addon_my_attr`), so that is really unlikely to be part of the API in the future, or you can use
+This is a big constraint but you can use long name with your own prefix (like `my_addon_my_attr`), so that is really unlikely to be part of the API in the future, or you can use [name mangling](https://docs.python.org/3/tutorial/classes.html#private-variables).
-[name mangling](https://docs.python.org/3/tutorial/classes.html#private-variables).

 Lot of symbols are private, this allows greater flexibility for developing the launcher,